LendingHome/zero_downtime_migrations/README.md

 #### Good

-Instead, let's first add the column without a default.
+First let’s add the column without a default.
+When we add a column with a default it has to lock the table while it performs an UPDATE for ALL rows to set this new default.

 ```ruby
 class AddPublishedToPosts < ActiveRecord::Migration[5.0]